-Some NJ casinos also double as sportsbooks and multiplayer poker platforms.
+Some New Jersey casinos also double as sportsbooks and multiplayer poker platforms.
 Make sure to explore the selection of games to make sure your favorites are represented.
-Even slots players—who always have a huge selection—will want to make sure the casino offers the format they prefer.
+Even slots players, who always have a huge selection, will want to make sure the casino offers the format they prefer.

 List Of All 23 New Jersey Online Casinos

 - 888 Casino